james-windows/james/Deploy.md

 # README #

-Here you can find some useful information for the head of this development group.
+Here you can find some useful information to deploy the program
-### What is this repository for? ###
+### What is this documentation for? ###

 * Creating a Squirrel Release
 * Share the Releases